 Sometimes a feeder works great right out of the box.
 But sometimes you need to make adjustments.
 I use Erva’s Starling Proof Mealworm Feeder to offer dried mealworms to Eastern Bluebirds and Carolina Wrens.
 I like this bluebird feeder very much, but I think it is designed for live mealworms rather than dried.
 You might not think that would make a difference but it does.
 I needed to make a change to use Erva’s mealworm feeder with dried mealworms.
 (Don’t worry, it’s easy.)

-Spread out your bird feeders for success with a wide variety of birds.
+Where should you put your bird feeders?
+To attract the widest variety of birds, spread out your bird feeders if you can.
 Too many feeders right on top of each other, each appealing to different types of birds, creates congestion.
 This increases conflict as species and personal spaces overlap.

 Are you looking for a bluebird feeder that will keep starlings out?
 After many weeks trying to offer dried mealworms to Eastern Bluebirds and Carolina Wrens, I finally have a winner, Erva’s Starling Proof Mealworm Feeder a.k.a.
 “Bluebird Feeder”!
 This is my review.